cslazuli/cslazuli/README.md

 - 🔭 I’m currently working on ...
 Visual Novel Projects and Game Design
 - 🌱 I’m currently learning ...
 Ren'Py Engine and Python
 - 👯 I’m looking to collaborate on ...
 Game Design
 - 🤔 I’m looking for help with ...
-Python
+Python and Computer Science Applications
 - 💬 Ask me about ...
 Anything!
 - 📫 How to reach me: ... ezionon@gmail.com
 - 😄 Pronouns: ...
 Refer to by Name/He/Him